MiceMiceRabies/asus_z390e_opencore_hackintosh/README.md

+# Under construction do not use yet.

-# Original Development on hold.
+## Original Development on hold.
 Use instructions below for update.

 ## Instructions below used to update to OpenCore 8.7, boot time is slow but functional